zuplo/docs/docs/quickstarts/validation-and-docs-with-json-schema.md

 Now, in the [Zuplo portal](https://portal.zuplo.com) make sure you're on the Files tab and click the **[+]** button next to the schemas folder.
 Choose **New Empty Schema** and enter the file name `product.json`.
 Paste your JSON Schema definition into the empty file and save your changes.

-## Step 4 - Add JSON Schema validation to specify a request body
+## 4/ Add JSON Schema validation to specify a request body

 Zuplo can automatically validate the body of incoming requests using your new JSON Schema.
 To add this to your route, open **routes.json** again and expand the **Policies** section of your route.
 Click **Add Policy** to the request pipeline.
 Choose the JSON Body Validation schema and change the policy configuration as follows (note that it specifies your new file):